 - Grooming Needs: Poodles have a hypoallergenic coat, but need regular brushing to avoid matting.
 They should also be trimmed about every 6-8 weeks.

-Known to some enthusiasts as the “Westie,” this small dog breed loves to romp, run and be in the middle of action.
+Known to some enthusiasts as the “Westie,” this small dog breed loves to romp, run and be in the middle of the action.

 - Personality: Independent, curious and playful.